cloudera/logredactor/README.txt

 Log Redactor

-Log4j Appender that redacts log messages using redaction rules before delegating to other Appenders.
+This Log4j Appender redacts log messages using redaction rules before delegating to other Appenders.

-All its configuration is in the log4j.properties file, because this file is hot-reloaded by most services, it means the redactor can be hot-reconfigured (i.e. adding additional redaction rules).

 INSTALL AND CONFIGURATION:

 Install the Log Redactor JAR file in the classpath.

-Edit the log4j.properties file adding the following appender definition:
+For each logger whose content you wish to redact, add the following to the log4j.properties file:

  log4j.appender.redactor=com.cloudera.log4j.redactor.RedactorAppender
  log4j.appender.redactor.appenderRefs=[APPENDERS]
  log4j.appender.redactor.policy=com.cloudera.log4j.redactor.RedactorPolicy
- log4j.appender.redactor.policy.rules=[RULES]
+ log4j.appender.redactor.policy.rules=[RULES FILE]

+* "redactor" is an arbitrary name for this particular redaction appender
-[APPENDERS] should be the list of appenders, comma separated, to wrap for redaction.
-All these appenders must be added to the rootLogger.
+* [APPENDERS] is the list of appenders belonging to the logger whose content you wish to redact.
+* [RULES FILE] is a full path to a file specifying redaction rules

-The redactor appender itself must be added to the rootLogger as the last appender.
+The redactor appender itself must be added to the logger whose content you wish to redact as the last appender.

-(NOTE: refer to the bottom of this file for details on how) (      to use appenders not associated with the rootLogger)

-[RULES] are a list of [TRIGGER]::[REGEX]::[REDACTION_MASK] triplets.
-The rules can either be specified either
-  1) inline in one long string in .policy.rules, separated by '||'
-  2) in a file, each rule on one line, and the full path to the file given in .policy.rules.
+The redaction rules specified in the [RULES FILE] above are specified in JSON format.
+The file looks like

+{
+  "version": 1,
+  "rules": [
+    {
+      "description": "This is the first rule",
+      "trigger": "triggerstring 1",
+      "search": "regex 1",
+      "replace": "replace 1"
+    },
+    {
+      "description": "This is the second rule",
+      "trigger": "triggerstring 2",
+      "search": "regex 2",
+      "replace": "replace 2"
+    }
+  ]
+}

-If the log message contains the [TRIGGER], the [REGEX] will be searched and all occurrences will be replaced with the [REDACTION_MASK].
+If the log message contains the "trigger", the "search" will be searched and all occurrences will be replaced with "replace"

-All rules for which the [TRIGGER] is found will be applied.
-If the [TRIGGER] is empty, the rule will be applied to all log messages.
+"Trigger" is a simple string compare and exists for performance reasons: a simple string compare is much faster than a regular expression.
+The trigger is optional.
+If it does not exist, the message will always have "search" applied.

-IMPORTANT: [REGEX] are Java regular expressions.
-Make sure escaping of \ is properly done.
+The "search" field is a regular expression, and is required.
+Make sure that proper escaping is used.

+The "replace" field is a simple string and is also required.
+In practice, it usually looks something like "XXXXXXX".

+The "description" field is optional and is intended for self-documentation purposes.

-Working example of log4j.properties:
+Working example of a simple log4j.properties:

 -----
 # STDOUT Appender